popshia/nvim/README.md

 # nvim

+> this readme file is generated using gemini-cli.

 This is my personal Neovim configuration, meticulously crafted for a productive, visually appealing, and highly customized development experience.
 It is built upon `lazy.nvim` for robust plugin management and features a modular structure that separates concerns, making it easy to maintain and extend.

 ## ✨ Features